ExCHP8/dart_fusion/README.md

   |               | default to `lib/src/assets.dart`                    |
   | -h, --help    | Print this usage information.                       |

-- **Model Updates**: Update models by generating toJSON, fromJSON and copyWith based on given annotation.
+- **Model Updates** <a name="dart-fusion-cli-model"></a>: Update models by generating toJSON, fromJSON and copyWith based on given annotation.
 To update these models, run this command
   ```bash
   dart run dart_fusion model
   ```